 Hiking along the West Highland Way is a truly incredible way to see some of Scotland’s most stunning scenery.
 A crucial part of setting yourself up for an enjoyable (and successful) West Highland Way backpacking trip is making clever choices about what to pack.

-Obviously, the heavier your backpack is, the harder it will be to complete this long-distance route, (unless you are using a baggage service).
+Obviously, the heavier your backpack is, the harder and less enjoyable your hike on the WHW, (unless you are using a baggage service).
 However, with a bit of smart planning, it is entirely possible to keep the weight of your backpacking backpack manageable while still being able to carry everything you may need on the trip – here are the factors you’ll need to keep in mind:

 Table of Contents

 Packing for the West Highland Way – The Basics

 There are numerous options to customise your hike on the ultimate of Scottish hikes – you can customize your meal options, accommodation preferences, the length of the walk, and so much more.
 But still, there are a couple of simple rules when it comes to packing, and these apply to basically everyone.
 The rules are:

 - Make sure to wear proper footwear

 - Learn how to use the trekking poles and take them with you

 - Keep your pack as lightweight as possible